What Are The Daytime Emmy® Awards?

 What Programs Can Enter?

 The Daytime Emmy® Awards are open to both telecast and online/digital programming.
 Entries must have been transmitted to the public by a television network, a cable company, satellite, the Internet, or other digital delivery medium.
-Digital is defined as multimedia projects that combine various forms of traditional media with social media and interactivity, as well as linear programming delivered online (over the Internet, via various mobile platforms etc.).
-Eligibility is limited to digital and telecast programming that was originally made available during the 2015 Calendar year.
+Digital is defined as multimedia projects that combine various forms of traditional media with social media and interactivity, as well as linear programming delivered online (over the Internet, VOD, and various mobile distribution platforms, such as TV apps and other connected devices that stream content, etc.).
+Eligibility is limited to digital and telecast programming that was originally made available during the 2020 Calendar year.

-Programs - Series and Specials (depending on the category), and their related craft achievements must have originally aired or been made available for viewing, downloading or streaming by more than 50% of the US national market between the dates of January 1, 2016 to December 31, 2016 between the hours of 2:00am and 6:00pm.
-For programs not previously submitted in the Daytime Emmy® Awards, you may be asked to submit coverage data demonstrating the 50% availability in the US.
-Documents can be uploaded directly to the ©Yangaroo online entry form.
+- Broadcast: Series and Specials (depending on the category), and their related craft achievements, must have originally aired or been made generally available for viewing, by at least 50% of the US Television households between the dates of January 1, 2020 to December 31, 2020 and between the hours of 2:00am and 6:00pm.
+For programs not previously submitted in the Daytime Awards, you may be asked to submit coverage data demonstrating the 50% availability in the US.
+A coverage document can be uploaded directly to the ©YANGAROO entry form.
+A regional program that later receives national distribution may compete in the Daytime contest, but not in the same eligibility year.

 Game Shows which air or are made available for viewing nationally between 2:00am and 8:00pm compete in the Daytime Emmy® Awards contest.
 Game Shows initially broadcast in the standard definition of Primetime (8:00pm - 11:00pm eastern / 7:00pm - 10:00pm central), must enter the Primetime Emmy® Awards contest.
-Game shows initially transmitted at 8PM ET on a single feed network, e.g., via the internet or some cable platforms, that reach less than half of the country at 8PM ET and more than half the country prior to 8PM ET (7PM CT + 6PM MT + 5PM PT), and therefore they qualify as national programs in the Daytime rather than the Primetime competition.
+Game shows initially transmitted at 8PM ET on a single feed network, (e.g., via the internet or some cable platforms that reach less than half of the country at 8PM ET and more than half the country prior to 8PM ET - 7PM CT + 6PM MT + 5PM PT), qualify as national programs in the Daytime rather than the Primetime competition.
+NOTE: Outstanding Game Show is a Series-only category and at least 15 episodes must have aired in the 2020 Calendar year in order to be eligible.

 Entertainment News Programs which air nationally between 2:00am and 8:00pm may compete in the Daytime Emmy® Awards contest.
 They may also choose to enter the Primetime Emmy® Awards contest in the category of Outstanding Informational Series or Special (competing with a variety of different kinds of shows), however they may only chose one contest and the choice is “locked-in” for future years.

-All shows must contain at least 2/3 original material for the 2015 eligibility period.
+All shows must contain at least 2/3 original material for the 2020 eligibility period, unless the previously produced material has been given substantial, unique and creative treatment that results in an original program.

-The animation content of either a fully animated or animation and live-action program must be at least 65% new animation to qualify in an animated program category.
+The animation content of either a fully animated or a combined animation and live-action program must be at least 65% new animation to qualify in an animated program category.

-Categories with lower numbers of entries are reviewed and monitored over at least a two year period.
-The Awards Committee will consider eliminating the category or folding submissions into another category if it consistently receives less than four entries.
+Categories are reviewed and monitored each year by the National Awards Committee.
+The Committee may consider eliminating a category or folding submissions into another appropriate category if it receives less than four entries.
+Conversely if a category containing varied genres receives a high number of entries the Committee will consider creating separate categories.

 What Programs Cannot Enter?